 Babylon achieved military fame, was the capital of a vast ancient empire, and contributed greatly to our knowledge of the ancient world through the study of the Code of Hammurabi, an eighteenth-century B.C. set of laws by which the society was ruled.
 Babylonia was a prosperous land and the remains today give scholars great insight into the sophisticated world in which Babylon thrived.

 Preservation of Babylon more important than ever

-But the documentation effort includes not only a digital 3D model and set of AutoCAD drawings—Ishtar Gate has also undergone detailed photo-documentation, monitoring programs, and preparatory studies too, and the Babylon Documentation Work Group work extends to measuring the changing groundwater level, its impact on masonry humidity, their correlation to the nearby Shatt al-Hillah (a branch of the Euphrates River), and climatic conditions through a weather station on site.
-The results of all are providing a detailed picture of how Ishtar Gate is being affected by the elements and human presence.
+In 2016, WMF and the State Board of Antiquities and Heritage launched a conservation program at Ishtar Gate.
+Documentation has been completed that includes a digital 3D model and set of AutoCAD drawings, detailed photo-documentation, monitoring programs, and preparatory studies.
+Work has been done to improve drainage immediately around Ishtar Temple.
+In 2017, onsite conservation work addressed immediate needs such as repointing the brick at Ishtar Gate and measuring the changing groundwater level, its impact on masonry humidity, their correlation to the nearby Shatt al-Hillah, a branch of the Euphrates River, and climatic conditions through a weather station on site.
+The results of all are providing a detailed picture of how Ishtar Gate is being affected by the elements.

 In late 2017 and 2018, the project team will complete backfilling and topographic remodeling of the zone behind the east flank of Ishtar Gate, where three campaigns of gradual infill and compaction in layers have raised the ground in some areas by nearly two meters, providing better protection against water infiltration, a serious threat to a mudbrick structure.
 The final stage will be to elevate the surface slightly more to achieve a drainage slope that directs water away from the back of the gate and down a slope past Ninmah Temple through the picnic grounds to a service road.